-The thing about our past is that every time we look at our past, it always happens the same way.
-There is never a day that goes by that the horrific or terrifying thing didn’t happen.
-It will always happen at that time or that date that it happened.
-Couples do this quite a bit, using their past hurts and pains as weapons to ward off the other person because of their fear.
+Every time we revisit our past, we find that nothing has changed, and we get triggered the same.
+We can never go back and erase the horrific or terrifying things that happened.
+A certain memory or event will always be at the time and date it originally happened.
+However, what we can do is not let the past muddle our present relationships, decisions, and actions.
+Sadly, couples often fall victim to this phenomenon.
+Both partners use their past hurts and pains as weapons to ward off the other person because of their fear and insecurities.
 So many couples fight, and the fight intensifies when one or the other (or both) bring up the past misbehaviors of their mate.
-When that person cheated, there is never a day that goes by that he didn’t cheat at the historic time that the cheating occurred.
-When your partner reminds you that you left him and was gone for a month, there is never a day that goes by that that event didn’t happen when it happened.
-When we constantly bring up past events and use them as Weapons, we remind that person that they can never change.
+If someone cheated in their past, it will continue to be an irreversible part of their history.
+When your partner reminds you that you left him and were gone for a month, it means that their mind still has a clear picture of that event.
+If we constantly bring up past events and use them as weapons, we remind the other person that they can never change what they did or themselves.
 We tell them that they now represent hurt and pain no matter what they do.
-Most time, the reason someone brings up the past of the other is to justify their anger and their discomfort.
-To intensify and escalate emotional responses, we have to use the past hurts and pains of our past to put the ‘fuel on the fire’.
+Usually, someone brings up the past of the other to justify their anger and their discomfort.
+Once we’re in an emotionally triggered state, it feels nice to stay there.
+And to intensify and escalate emotional responses, we have to use the past hurts and pains of our past to put the ‘fuel on the fire’.

-Bitterness, frustration, and anger grow.
-Whenever there is a bitter person, my first thought is that this is someone who is walking around with Unforgiveness.
-Forgiveness is such an important response to previous hurts and pains.
-Forgiving your partner and forgiving yourself is so important to a healthy focus, healthy relationship.
-Forgiveness doesn’t mean that you ‘forget, you ‘feel’ better, you are ok with what happened, you just ‘let it go’ or you ‘get over it’.
-I believe that forgiveness is defined as a decision made, a choice of how you are going to treat the person who wronged you.
-You must not treat them like they just did that ‘thing’ to you.
-In that decision of forgiveness, it also means that the past will not be weaponized to hurt.
-If a good friend came to your house and ‘accidentally’ stole something, the unforgiveness part would be to treat them like a thief.
-When they call you, you might answer, “Hello, Thief.
+Bitterness, frustration, and anger will grow the more you feed into them.
+Whenever I come across a bitter person, my first thought is that this is someone who is walking around with unforgiveness.
+Forgiveness is the most appropriate response to previous hurts and pains.
+Forgiving others and yourself is essential for healthy relationships as well as a healthy focus on the present.
+Note that forgiveness doesn’t necessarily mean that you ‘forget’, ‘feel better’, ‘are ok with what happened’, ‘let it go’, or ‘got over it’.
+On the contrary, I believe that forgiveness is defined as a decision made.
+It’s a choice of how you are going to treat the person who wronged you.
+You must not reduce them to that ‘thing’ they did to you.
+In that decision of forgiveness, it also means that the past will not be weaponized to hurt the other person.
+If a good friend came to your house and ‘accidentally’ stole something, the resentful part who doesn’t want to forgive would want to treat them like a thief.
+When they call you, you might answer, “Hello, thief.
 So, who did you rob today”?
-They would be reminded that you haven’t forgiven them through your treatment of them.
+The friend would be harshly reminded through your treatment that you haven’t forgiven them.